provoware/2025_BASIC/README.md

 6. New users are stored in the `app.db` SQLite database inside the `users` table.
 You can manage them with any SQLite client or a small Python script.

 The `logs/` directory is created automatically when running `dev_start.py` and contains troubleshooting information.

+### Next Steps for Beginners

+- Try creating a simple plugin file under `plugins/`.
+On the next run the application will import it automatically so you can explore how plugins work.
+- If the app complains about missing modules, double-check that your virtual environment is activated before installing packages or running scripts.
+- Use a graphical SQLite browser or the built-in `sqlite3` command-line tool to inspect the `app.db` database and see how user data is stored.
+- Review `info-todo.txt` for small feature ideas you can implement to practice working with the codebase.